karpanai/karpanai-web/data/blog/2009/11/24/the-king-and-i.md

 His collection consisted almost entirely of *Sivaji Kadhai Vasanam* tapes, audiotapes that consisted of all the *dialogs* from popular Tamil films starring “Sivaji” Ganesan, who could win any shouting match with any pair of siblings from anywhere.
 So this guy would turn the tape recorder on and actually spend his evenings listening to Sivaji secretly wooing Padmini at volumes rapidly approaching airplane engine levels.
 The only time these things are useful is when you feel like watching Mirudanga Chakravarthy: they can reduce the trauma of watching them famous Sivaji jowls shake the spit out of themselves as he thwacks the poor mirudangam with murderous rage.

 So yeah, this is the stuff I was to borrow.
-I wish I at least had some blank tapes, but I had burnt my bridges totally with that Reader’s Digest suggestion, so I was doomed.
+I wish I at least had some blank tapes, but I had burnt my bridges totally with that Reader's Digest suggestion, so I was doomed.

 Or was I?